aarushiarya/minio-idp/README.md

 ```

-...Client credentials grant in wso2 don't support refresh token.
-If access_token expires, make request to wso2 to get new ...access_token and get new temporary credentials from minio.
+Client credentials grant in wso2 don't support refresh token.
+If access_token expires, make request to wso2 to get new access_token and get new temporary credentials from minio.

 ## 3. Client request for temporary credentials by making POST request to Minio with the access_token.